 On going maintenance, trail improvements, events and severe weather means that certain trails will periodically be closed so be sure to check the trail status page for the latest trail information.

-It is recommended that riders ride tracks relevant to their skill level, always wear a mountain bike specific Australian Standards helmet and ride a mountain bike in good working order.
+It is recommended that riders ride tracks relevant to their skill level, always wear an Australian Standards helmet and ride a mountain bike in good working order.